previsionio/prevision-python/docs/source/getting_started.rst

 Pipeline
 ========
-Prevision.io’s SDK allows to create a pipline scheduled run once Pipeline template is created.
+First you need to create a pipeline template on the user interface.
+(The creation of pipeline template is not available on the SDK)

+Once Pipeline template is created, you might want to create a pipeline scheduled run.
 To do that you can get pipeline template nodes properties

 .. code-block:: python